 From Zada you drive towards Darchen following dirt-laded road.
 On your 280 scenic drive, you will cross prayer flags-studded tall pole which indicates a beginning of a 53km circummabation around Mount Kailash.
 Darchen is regarded as pilgrims’ gateway to Mt Kailash tour.
 Shortly after arriving Darchen, you can visit Darchen monastery, a small shabby monastery lying just below its village, after crossing the Darchen River on a wooden bridge.
 There is a Tibetan Medical School on the west side.
 You can trek for an hour to get on top of a ridge situated on the north of Darchen village to have a clear and full enchanting view of Mount Kailash.
 If you look back to the south, you can catch a glimpse of breathtaking Manasarovar Lake and Rakshas Tal (Lhanag-tso).
 Further on, if you trek to the north of the ridge for another 2 hours, you will see Gyangdrak Monastery, largest of the Kailash monasteries, which has Mt Kailash’s four Buddha footprints or shabje.
 Whereas, on the west of the ridge you will approach Selung Monastery after 1 ½ hour trek and a trail from this monastery continues westwards down into Lha Chu valley, close to the Chuku Monastery.
 You can either spend the night at a guest house or camp at a suitable site in Darchen. .

-Initially, you trek for around 6 hours from Darchen to Dira Puk Monastery.
-Further ahead, verdant meadows and picturesque streams lie en route to Lha Chu Valley.
-The trail overlooks turquoise river cascading over a narrow canyon with high steep cliffs.
+Early in the morning you will drive to Yama Dwar past verdant meadows and picturesque streams to Lha Chu Valley.
+The trail overlooks Turquoise River cascading over a narrow canyon with high steep cliffs.
 En route, north face of Kailash comes into vision.
-The trail will approach 13th century monastery of Dira-Puk.
-Visiting this monastery can be very insightful.
-Eventually, you will conclude the trek of the day by camping at Dira-Puk after memorable Mount Kailash tour and trek..
+After reaching Yama Dwar, you will trek to Dira which has a 13th century monastery.
+Visiting this monastery can be one kind of an insightful experience gifted in your Mount Kailash tour. .

 Lha Chu Valley blurs as you turn towards Drolma Chu Valley.
-You strenuously ascend to Drolma La [5630m].
-But soon after sighting breathtaking view of Thukpe Dzingbu Lake, known as the Lake of Compassion, at the summit, you realize that this tough and challenging ascent has indeed been very worthwhile and fruitful.
+Looking forward to this amazing trip, you ascend to Drolma La (5630m), the highest point of the trip.
+But soon after sighting breathtaking view of Thukpe Dzingbu Lake, known as the Lake of Compassion at the summit, you realize that this tough and challenging ascent has indeed been very worthwhile and fruitful.
 Several prayer flags can be seen at the summit.
 Further on, the trail descends to the flat fields of Zutul-Puk which houses a monastery and several fascinating caves.
-The caves at this locale are most popular for meditation; Milarepa’s cave being one of them with Milarepa’s footprints and elbow prints believed to be imprinted all over this cave of mani stones.
-Camping at Zutul-Puk for the night can be quite exciting, adventurous and pleasurable. .
+The caves at this locale are most popular for meditation; Milarepa’s cave being one of them with Milarepa’s footprints and elbow prints believed to be imprinted all over this cave of mani stones. .

 Tibet is connected by railway line from Chengdu, Beijing, Xian, Xining and Shanghai.